Conviction Voting: A Novel Continuous Decision Making Alternative to Governance

 Where Does Conviction Voting Fit Into the Commons Stack?

-The Conviction Voting component sits between the Augmented Bonding Curve, where voting tokens are acquired, and the Giveth Donation App, which includes concrete Milestones and fund allocation for an approved proposal, once sufficient support has been accumulated to activate the trigger function.
+The Conviction Voting component sits between the Augmented Bonding Curve, where voting tokens are acquired, and the Giveth Proposal Engine, which includes concrete Milestones and fund allocation for an approved proposal, once sufficient support has been accumulated to activate the trigger function.

 This design of the Conviction Voting module is being simulated and tested in cadCAD, one of the first times token engineering design tools are being applied to model system behavior in a complex governance process.
 There are many more details to explore in a forthcoming deep dive article — stay tuned!